totten/citges/README.md

 ## Benefits

-There are other paradigms for background processing in CiviCRM. `coworker` is distinct in supporting all of these features (simultaneously):
+There are other paradigms for background processing in CiviCRM. `coworker` is distinct in *simultaneously* these features:

 * __Multitasking__: `coworker` supports parallel execution of multiples tasks from multiple queues.
 * __Generic__: `coworker` can execute diverse tasks, as defined by CiviCRM extensions.
 The sysadmin is not required to manually setup bespoke/per-task runners.